 I am a Tamarkin Assistant Professor of Mathematics at Brown.
 Starting July 2012, my work is also supported by an NSF Mathematical Sciences Research Postdoctoral Fellowship (DMS-1204592).
 My research interests grow out of hyperbolic geometry and low-dimensional topology, and center on mapping class groups and methods of geometric group theory.

 An algorithm to detect full irreducibility by bounding the volume of periodic free factors,

 An effective algebraic detection of the Nielsen-Thurston classification of mapping classes,

 with Thomas Koberda.

 Convex cocompactness in mapping class groups via quasiconvexity in right-angled Artin groups,

-with Samuel J. Taylor. arxiv page
+with Samuel J. Taylor. arxiv page and beamer presentation

 A Recipe for Short-Word Pseudo-Anosovs,

 American Journal of Mathematics 135 (2013), no. 4;